losrobbos/code-formatting-and-linting/README.md

 ## Git

-It is very important to SHARE these defined rules for code style & format with out members in the team.
+It is very important to SHARE these defined rules for code style & format with our members in the team.

 ADD the two configuration likes .eslintrc and .pretierrc to your GitHub repository